Chauhantirth23/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

    ![On the IoT Hub blade, in the Explorers section, under Explorers, IoT Devices is highlighted.](media/iot-hub-explorers-iot-devices.png 'IoT Hub blade, Explorers section')

-7. You should see all your registered devices listed having a status of **enabled**.
+7. You should see the selected devices listed having a status of **Enabled**.

    ![Devices in the Device ID list have a status of either enabled or disabled.](media/iot-hub-iot-devices-list.png 'Device ID list')